backdrop-contrib/icon_filter/README.md

 Install this module using the [official Backdrop CMS instructions](https://backdropcms.org/guide/modules).

+The filter should come after the "Limit allowed HTML tags" and "Correct faulty and chopped off HTML" filters.

 ## Issues

 Bugs and Feature requests should be reported in the [Issue Queue](https://github.com/backdrop-contrib/icon_filter/issues).